 If you buy online from a site like Amazon.com, read the reviews carefully, especially the negative ones.

-Common complaints include things you might not have considered such as it doesn’t lay flat, the pages are surprisingly small, images are on both sides of the page, and colors bleed through.
+Common complaints include things you might not have considered, such as it doesn’t lay flat, the pages are surprisingly small, designs are on both sides of the page, and colors bleed through.

-Oddly, some books have the pages pre-colored.
-Kind of defeats the purpose. 🙄
+Oddly, some books have the pages pre-colored, which defeats their purpose.

-Brain-Smart Tip: Do not use Sharpies or similar markers for coloring.
-According to the National Institute on Drug Abuse, they contain volatile solvents that can cause serious side effects, including brain damage, even after a single exposure.
-Crayons or colored pencils are a safer choice.
+Brain-smart tip: Do not use Sharpies or similar markers for coloring.
+Research shows they contain volatile organic compounds (VOCs) that can cause serious side effects, including brain damage.
+Crayons or colored pencils are much safer choices.

 Coloring for Stress Relief Apps

-Some people prone to anxiety may find coloring stressful, rather than relaxing, since they worry they will mess up.
+Some people prone to anxiety may initially find coloring stressful, rather than relaxing, since they worry that they will mess up.

 If committing to paper stresses you out, start with digital coloring.